 On being able to paint full time in 1993 I worked in the same vein for some time while experimenting with new media including water colour, pastel, inks, and mixed media, and with each of these advancing my understanding of colour.
 I tended to paint series on the same theme e.g. of St Paul’s Cathedral, sheep scapes in the Somerset hills and church interiors.
 After some time I was unable to sustain the emotional requirements for my fast way of working and I felt the need for a more considerative, structured and long term approach.
 So I stopped painting for about 3 years and just drew.
 During this time I returned to the classroom, relearning how to draw and studying human anatomy.
 I also copied master drawings and paintings in the British Museum's Print room, National Gallery and other institutions.

-Since 1993 I have exhibited frequently with the Heifer Gallery in Islington - twice solo, as well at the Meeting House Gallery in Ilminster Somerset, the Collyer Bristow gallery, The Florence Trust, and the Highgate Gallery (solo) as well as from my London studio.
+After 1993 I exhibited frequently in UK with the Heifer Gallery in Islington - twice solo, as well at the Meeting House Gallery in Ilminster Somerset, the Collyer Bristow gallery and The Florence Trust, and the Highgatean Gallery (solo) as well as from my London studio.
+But more recently I have not exhibited except at two Self Portrait exhibitions at Kings Place London.